GR-Garage-Cup/gr-garage-coach/README.md

 ## Contact

-Built for TRD Hackathon 2025
+Our team has made this for the TRD Hackathon 2025 with GR Cup championship data

 **Links:**
 - Live App: https://grgarageml.vercel.app